PanierAvide/BasicOSMParser/README.md

 Installation (for developers)
 ------------------------------

-In order to use BasicOSMParser, you have to put the content of src/main/ folder in the source directory of your project.
+In order to use BasicOSMParser, you can download the BasicOSMParser.jar file.
+Alternatively, you can put the content of src/main/ folder in the source directory of your project.
 Then, add this code in your classes to import the parser :

 ```
 import info.pavie.basicosmparser.controller.*;